Back to Works

 CrowdCave: Stereo Crowds in a VR Cave

-An immersive art performance presented at UC San Diego's IDEAS (Interdisciplinary Digital and Electronic Arts) event, placing audiences inside a virtual reality cave surrounded by digital crowd compositions.
+An immersive art performance at UC San Diego's IDEAS (Interdisciplinary Digital and Electronic Arts) event, where audiences stood inside a virtual reality cave surrounded by digital crowds.

 Virtual Reality Performance Art CAVE Collaboration